Virtual-Coffee/VC-Community-Docs/brownbags/Event Script Template.md

   - the speaker will be on video/the gallery / no one but the presenter
   - questions will be taken throughout/ at the end / through the moderator via chat (zoom and/or youtube)

-- (Intro presenter)
+[INTRODUCE SPEAKER]

-## OUTRO
+## Outro

-- A special thank you to our speaker for being here, and for all of you here.

-- We look forward to (options)
-  - keeping this discussion going in slack/github issues/ VC coffee chat
+A special thank you to our speaker for being here, and to all of you for attending.
+We look forward to keeping this discussion going in the #brownbag channel in Slack.

-  - posting this video online
-  - hosting the next [whatever in our series]
-- If you have questions or comments, please feel free to reach out to the leadership team- Bekah, Sara, Dan, Bryan, or Kirk.
-We're always here to support you and to answer any question.
+If you have questions or comments, please feel free to reach out to the leadership team: Bekah, Sara, Dan, Bryan, and Kirk.
+We're always here to support you and to answer any questions.

-- Thanks again for everyone who participated in [last event].
-We're looking forward to [whatever project/ brownbags /events] that are happening next.
-For descriptions of those, feel free to check out our [where? should we list our monthly projects on the events page so it doesn't get lost in slack?]
+Thanks again for everyone who participated in [LAST EVENT].
+We're looking forward to [LIST UPCOMING EVENTS].
+For more info on those, feel free to check out our events page at: [https://virtualcoffee.io/events/](https://virtualcoffee.io/events/).

-- Have a great day, everyone!
+Have a great day, everyone!